Multi-modal Machine Learning in Engineering Design: A Review and Future Directions

 \subsubsection{Visual-to-Text Synthesis}

-Compared to the other modalities, visual-to-text synthesis is most explored, especially for visual captioning that generates semantic descriptions of image or video scenes.
-Although rule-based models were commonly used for this task before 2014~\cite{Kojima2002NaturalActions, Guadarrama2013Youtube2text:Recognition, Yang2011Corpus-GuidedImages, Zitnick2013BringingAbstraction, Yao2010I2T:Description}, we focus our review on DL-based models that comprises image encoders to capture visual features and ARM decoders to synthesize captions correspondingly.
-Different CNN- and transformer-based image encoders have been explored to capture visual features at the instance or finer (e.g., region, object) levels~\cite{Girshick2015FastR-CNN, Wang2022End-to-EndCaptioning}.
-RNNs and transformers are common ARM decoders.
-RNN-based models (e.g., LSTM) rely on memory units and recurrent connections to predict word sequences~\cite{Mao2015GenerationDescriptions, Vinyals2014ShowGenerator, Rohrbach2015TheDescription}.
-These models are powerful to caption simple images but lack the ability to capture the finer alignment between image regions and words in captions.
-In response, visual attention~\cite{Xu2015AskAnswering, Anderson2017Bottom-UpAnswering} and guide vectors~\cite{LUO2021106873} have been applied to condition the generated texts on the visual information more tightly.
-Transformers have been becoming dominant since they first appeared in 2017.
-They rely on masked self-attention and cross-modal attention to predict caption words in a sequence and align the caption with visual features~\cite{Cornia2022ExplainingAnalysis, Wang2022End-to-EndCaptioning}.
-Since the position encoding and attention mechanism of original transformers have been found arduous to capture the spatial relations between visual regions~\cite{Herdade2019ImageWords}, a few variants adapt their inner architecture by adding memory modules to retain spatial relations~\cite{Huang2019AttentionCaptioning, He2020ImageTransformer} or injecting spatial attention to the original attention mechanism~\cite{Herdade2019ImageWords}.
-Alternatively, another model employs dual-stream transformers to encode visual and semantic information simultaneously and a gated bilateral controller to guide the interactions between two modalities~\cite{Li2019EntangledCaptioning}.
-Besides ARMs, 1D CNNs have also been explored as the decoder~\cite{Aneja2017ConvolutionalCaptioning, Deshpande2018FastPart-of-Speech}.
+Visual-to-text synthesis, particularly image captioning, has been extensively researched.
+Early rule-based models have given way to DL approaches, which use image encoders to capture visual features and ARM decoders to generate corresponding captions.
+CNN- and transformer-based encoders have been employed to extract visual features~\cite{Girshick2015FastR-CNN, Wang2022End-to-EndCaptioning}, with ARM decoders, such as RNNs and transformers, generating captions as word sequences~\cite{Mao2015GenerationDescriptions, Vinyals2014ShowGenerator, Rohrbach2015TheDescription}.
+Despite their effectiveness, RNN-based models struggle with fine alignment between image regions and caption words~\cite{Mao2015GenerationDescriptions, Vinyals2014ShowGenerator, Rohrbach2015TheDescription}, leading to the use of visual attention~\cite{Xu2015AskAnswering, Anderson2017Bottom-UpAnswering} and guide vectors~\cite{LUO2021106873} for tighter visual-text correlation.
+Transformers, introduced in 2017, leverage masked self-attention and cross-modal attention for caption prediction and visual feature alignment~\cite{Cornia2022ExplainingAnalysis, Wang2022End-to-EndCaptioning}.
+Since the position encoding and attention mechanism of original transformers are arduous to encode the spatial relations between visual regions~\cite{Herdade2019ImageWords}, modifications are needed to better capture the spatial relations.
+Approaches include adding memory modules~\cite{Huang2019AttentionCaptioning, He2020ImageTransformer}, incorporating spatial attention~\cite{Herdade2019ImageWords}, or using dual-stream transformers with a gated bilateral controller~\cite{Li2019EntangledCaptioning}.
+Alternatively, 1D CNNs have also been used as decoders~\cite{Aneja2017ConvolutionalCaptioning, Deshpande2018FastPart-of-Speech}.